ovh/docs/pages/platform/public-cloud/managing-instances-horizon/guide.en-gb.md

 ![public-cloud](images/region2021.png){.thumbnail}

 Click the `Compute`{.action} menu on the left-hand side, then select `Instances`{.action}.
-On that page you will see a summary of all your Instances.
+On that page you will see a summary of all your instances.
 There will be several pieces of information displayed here:

-  * The model of your instance (Flavor)
+- The model of your instance (Flavor)
-  * Its name, power state, and time since created
+- Its name, power state, and time since created
-  * Your instance’s IPv4 and IPV6 address
+- Your instance’s IPv4 and IPV6 address
-  * Its associated private network and private IPv4 address
+- Its associated private network and private IPv4 address
-  * Its status
+- Its status
-  * The image used to install the instance (if applicable)
+- The image used to install the instance (if applicable)

 ![public-cloud](images/options2022.png){.thumbnail}